m-a-rahal/Emotion_Detection/README.md

 open-cv
 ```

+# Credits
+This work relies on other repositories :
 ## MobileNet pretrained on AffectNet model
 The default model included in this repository is a modified version of Savchenko et al. [MobileNet model](https://github.com/HSE-asavchenko/face-emotion-recognition/blob/main/models/affectnet_emotions/mobilenet_7.h5) pretrained on [AffectNet](http://mohammadmahoor.com/affectnet/).